-One of the prime things to include while packing your toddler camping essentials is a first aid kit.
+One of the most important things to include while packing your camping gear for toddlers is a first aid kit.
 It’s not only crucial for your child, but for you as well.
-Make sure to pack one with baby bandages, ointments, and other medicines that your child may need.
+Make sure to pack a first aid kit with baby bandages, ointments, and other medicines that your child may need.

 Make sure you also carry a list of important contacts and pre-program some of them on your cell phone to make accessing emergency services in a crisis less stressful.

-A long-lasting rechargeable torch, rain covers, and bear spray are a good idea for longer camping trips.
+A long-lasting rechargeable torch, rain covers, and bear spray are also good safety gear for longer camping trips.
 Bring along a satellite communicator, and a map to remain accessible in areas with spotty connectivity.

-When you’re outdoors you never know how the weather may change.
+When you’re camping outdoors with kids you never know how the weather may change.
 A sudden downpour can happen anytime.
-Toss in a hooded rain suit with your other camping essentials for toddlers and you be prepared to handle whatever mother nature throws your way.
+Toss in a hooded rain suit with your other kids camping essentials and you be prepared to handle whatever mother nature throws your way.

-As we went over earlier, toddlers are happiest when their routines are kept intact.
+As discussed earlier, toddlers are happiest when their routines are kept intact.
 Even when on vacation, try to follow through on all your everyday rituals together like reading before bedtime and good night snuggles.

 Bring along a couple of their favorite books and spend some quality time with your little munchkin.
-Consider packing some that are related to the adventures you are having during your camping trip together to help them recall their action-packed day.
+Consider packing some toddler books about camping which will relate to the adventures you are having during your family camping trip together to help them recall their action-packed day.

 You can choose from different kinds of portable blackout blinds – easy-to-carry foldable ones with suction cups or travel crib covers (only use as per the manufacturers recommendation and ensure they are suitable for outdoor use).
 Effortless to use, they’re also great space savers and fit into the tiniest spaces with ease.